 I’m excited to finally get this post written!
-I frequently get emails asking for advice on starting a blog, and I always wish I had the time to respond with a really helpful answer, more than just a paragraph.
+I frequently get emails asking for blogging tips for beginners, and I always wish I had the time to respond with a really helpful answer, more than just a paragraph.
 And, now I can direct readers to this post.
 There’s obviously a lot more I can learn about blogging, but I definitely have a few thoughts I can share.
 One of these days I’ll do a post about blogging, beyond the basics.
 Until then…

 1. Write about what you love.
 Stay true to your blog.